 I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at St Mary's Church of England Junior School however failure to disclose may result in an offer of employment being withdrawn.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at The Leys however failure to disclose may result in an offer of employment being withdrawn.

 Signed: Date: